oxdc/obsidian-vertical-tabs-docs/content/Beta Versions/beta faq.md

 ### Troubleshooting

+**Q: Is the Beta Program server down?**
+A: Check the [status page](https://status.oxdc.dev) to see if the Beta Program server is experiencing any issues.
+If it is, please wait for it to come back online and try again.
+If the status page shows no issues, please contact me through [Ko-fi](https://ko-fi.com/oxdcq) or [GitHub](https://github.com/oxdc/obsidian-vertical-tabs/issues/new/choose).

 **Q: My access token isn't working.
 What should I do?**
 A: Check that your subscription is active and the token is correctly copied.
 If issues persist, contact me through [Ko-fi](https://ko-fi.com/oxdcq) or [GitHub](https://github.com/oxdc/obsidian-vertical-tabs/issues/new/choose).